 Visit Wychavon’s web site for outline details https://www.wychavon.gov.uk/newhomesbonus

 HAVE YOUR SAY ON HOW WE SPEND £5,822 TO BENEFIT OUR COMMUNITIES

 The government introduced the New Homes Bonus in April 2011.
 The bonus was designed to ensure that the economic benefits of housing growth are returned to the councils and communities where that growth takes place.
-For every new home built and occupied in Wychavon, and every long-term empty home brought back into use, the government gives us a non-ring fenced NewHomesBonus grant each year for six years.
+For every new home built and occupied in Wychavon, and every long-term empty home brought back into use, the government gives us a non-ring fenced New Homes Bonus grant each year for six years.

-WE NEED YOUR IDEAS ON HOW WE SHOULD SPEND £12,445 FOR THE BENEFIT OF OUR COMMUNITY
+WE NEED YOUR IDEAS ON HOW WE SHOULD SPEND £5,822 FOR THE BENEFIT OF OUR COMMUNITY

 Villages nearby have used part of their bonus:

 Ashton under Hill and Sedgeberrow have used some of their bonus for a vehicle activated speed sign.
-Childswickham and Eckington have bought a defibrillator.
-Eckington have also used part of their bonus to buy equipment for the cricket club.
+Childswickam and Eckington have bought a defibrillator.
+Eckington have also used part of their bonus to buy equipment for their cricket club.

 WHAT DO YOU THINK? ?
 It is important that we reflect the views of our community and what you want.